 Down Payment Amounts

-Most DSCR loans require 20–25% down.
+Most DSCR loans require 20–25% down as part of DSCR loan requirements.
 A larger down payment indicates you have more skin in the game, reducing the lender’s risk.
 If your DSCR is borderline, offering a bigger down payment might help you secure approval or a more favorable rate.
+For more details, see our guide on how to qualify for a DSCR loan.

 Cash Reserves

-Real estate investors should have at least 6–12 months’ worth of reserves to cover principal, interest, taxes, and insurance (PITI).
+Real estate investors should have at least 6–12 months’ worth of reserves to cover principal, interest, taxes, and insurance (PITI) under DSCR loan requirements.
 Lenders frequently check these reserves to ensure you can maintain the property if it experiences any cash flow hiccups (e.g., vacancy or unexpected repairs).

 Property Income Documentation

-Some lenders require lease agreements, rental history, or even a rent roll for multi-unit properties.
+Some lenders require lease agreements, rental history, or even a rent roll for multi-unit properties as part of DSCR loan requirements.
 Others might accept a market-based approach using comparable rents.
 The stronger your documentation, the more confident lenders feel in your DSCR calculation.

 The Application Process for DSCR Loan Requirements